HassanSajjad-302/HMake/README.md

 This example simulates a long-running task.
 HMake is a fully multithreaded build-system.
-The ```buildSpecification``` function is executed single-threaded but almost right after that the threads are launched and HMake updates BTargets on all cores.
+The ```buildSpecification``` function is executed single-threaded but almost right after that the threads are launched and HMake calls ```BTarget::updateBTarget``` on all cores.
 So, the output in the above example will be garbled as we did not specify any dependencies, and all 3 ```OurTarget::updateBTarget``` is executed in parallel.